ramichr/mi-web-technologien-beiboot-ss2020-astrutz/CONTRIBUTING.md

 ### Source Code
 This project is a Node.js application and follows the [W3 Schools JavaScript Style Guide] [w3].
 Any other language integrations must follow a widely acknowledged langauge convention or styleguide.

+## Project folder structure

+### /dev
+Provides a frontend development container which uses the API and provides it's own buildchain.

+### /docs
+Artifacts and documents for Github, such as ADR in Markdown.

+### /files
+Storage for persisted files when not using Docker.
+Although the Docker container uses it's own volume, to use the server without Docker the files folder is mandatory.
+The files are sorted in own folders by their size.
+The identifier is their name, which won't change.

+### /modules
+Contains server logic, separated as own files and modules, such as the colormapping.

+### /node_modules
+Just the typical node_modules folder, used by the server enviroment.

+### /route
+Contains the separate HTTP routes, for the API as well as the frontend.

+### /scaffold
+Source for images which can be used in the server enviroment with `npm run scaffold`.
+Images are loaded in from this folder.

+### /view
+Contains .ejs templates which are used for dynamic content.

+### /web
+Contains CSS/JS frontend files and can be used with a static route.

 ## Git Workflow
 This project is following the Gitflow template.
 It's important to use the branches  dev, feature, hotfix and master properly.
 This project won't use a release branch since there is no difference between the dev system and the production system.